 The list of the Lord's cruelties and injustices is endless, and yet the Jewish, Christian and Islamic God is praised for his infinite goodness.
-So what is the truthseeker to make of all this?
+Hence the great unanswered question posed by theodicy.
+So what is the truth-seeker to make of all this?
 As someone brought up in the western tradition, I read these tales and cannot equate the God of the Bible with the God of these religions.
 The written "evidence" that we are urged to study provides no comforting answer to the burning questions of how evil originated or of why the designer inflicts such arbitrary pain on his creations, even when they are upright (Job) or innocent (every babe slaughtered in God's indiscriminate catastrophes).
-The very fact that the established religions insist on finding excuses, or on blaming us all for Eve's blunder, makes me doubt their overall claims to veracity.
-Even if I were to accept St Thomas Aquinas's explanation of evil as man's abuse of free will, necessary for doing good, or Leibniz's view of it as the necessary contrast to highlight the goodness of goodness in this the best of all possible worlds, it still won't separate God from the origin of evil, and it still won't excuse his cruelty, as opposed to man's.
-Besides, if this really is the best of all possible worlds, why should we be blamed for evil, and what does it tell us about paradise?
+Even if I were to accept St Thomas Aquinas's explanation of evil as man's abuse of free will, necessary for doing good, or Leibniz's view of it as the necessary contrast to highlight the goodness of goodness in this the best of all possible worlds, it still won't separate God from the origin of evil.
+How could a first-cause, all-powerful, all-knowing God create out of itself a world which it knows will produce evil, and yet be all-good?
+And what can excuse its cruelty, as opposed to that of us humans?